 - Woodworking tasks require a lot of effort and physical energy.
 Pneumatic devices reduce the requirement of energy and help you complete tasks with more convenience.
 They don’t only reduce physical exertion but also lets you complete tasks faster.
 A single-stage compressor can be used in different woodwork tasks including sawing, nailing, drilling, and sanding.

-- Metalwork is another industry that is facilitated with the benefits of the air compressor.
+- Metalwork is another industry that is facilitated by the benefits of the air compressor.
 The single-stage air compressor has many uses in this industry.
 It helps to cut and mold the toughest metals and eliminates the need for a hammer that consumes a lot of energy.
 The other tasks you can do one-stage air compressor include shearing, grinding, riveting, and ratcheting.

 - Food manufacturing and preparation is another important industry where the need for air compressors is indispensable.
 Both single-stage and dual-stage air compressors are used in it depending on the magnitude and process of the task.
 Simple tasks can be done with the help of a single-stage air compressor.
 Mixing, cleaning, and nitrogen blower pumps need lesser energy and air pressure level and it can be done easily with the help of a single-stage air compressor.

-Double-Stage Air Compressor
+Two Stage Air Compressor

 The double-storage air compressor is the second type of reciprocating air compressor that is similar to the single-stage compressor with just one difference.
 Unlike the single-stage air compressor, compressed air never goes in the storage tank of the air compressor rather it goes another piston where the air is compressed further.
 Extensive tasks and machines which require 175 PSI pressure can use a double-stage air compressor.